humdrum-tools/humdrum-documentation/guide/ch18/index.md

 The `**fret` representation is performance-oriented rather than notationally-oriented.
-Thus `**fret` is not suitable for distinguishing different visual renderings \-- such as differences between traditional French or German lute tablatures.
-Some other Humdrum representation should be used if the user\'s goal is to distinguish different forms of visual signifiers.
+Thus `**fret` is not suitable for distinguishing different visual renderings &mdash; such as differences between traditional French or German lute tablatures.
+Some other Humdrum representation should be used if the user's goal is to distinguish different forms of visual signifiers.

 The basic pitches produced by fretted instruments depend on three